-If you’re not one of the lucky few headed to Millionaire’s Row for the famous two-minute horse race, you can kick back at home with a plate of derby pie, a cocktail and the race on TV.
+If you’re not one of the lucky few headed to Millionaire’s Row for the famous two-minute horse race, you can kick back at home with a plate of chocolate bourbon pecan pie, a bourbon cocktail and the race on TV.
 And perhaps a colorful hat anyway?

 The basil provides a clean herb flavor to the bourbon, making for a refreshing drink.
 The basil is also a treat for your olfactory nerves, so if you serve yours with a straw, cut it a bit shorter so your nose will be close to the herb’s summery fragrance.

-Don’t forget to celebrate Cinco de Mayo this weekend!
-I shared a handful of Cinco de Mayo recipes yesterday, including some past Friday Night Delights and a couple of appetizers.
+Don’t forget to celebrate Cinco de Mayo this weekend too!
+I shared a handful of Cinco de Mayo recipes you should try.

 - Fresh basil